-A: No. Barring exceptional circumstances, all Music Department undergraduate and MM string majors are automatically assigned to Philharmonia.
-Music Department woodwind, brass, percussion and harp majors may designate on their audition forms any curricular conflicts they might foresee with any of the three ensembles in a given quarter, but final assignments are made by the faculty conductors in consultation with each studio's individual instructor and the Department Chair.
+A: No. Barring exceptional circumstances, all undergraduate and MM Music Performance and undergraduate Music Education string majors are automatically assigned to Philharmonia.
+Music Performance and Music Education woodwind, brass, percussion and harp majors may designate on their audition forms any curricular conflicts they might foresee with any of the three ensembles in a given quarter, but final assignments are made by the faculty conductors in consultation with each studio's individual instructor and the Department Chair.

-Non-Music Department majors should designate on their audition application which ensemble(s) they are auditioning for.
+Non-Music Performance and non-Music Education majors should designate on their audition application which ensemble(s) they are auditioning for.